habitry/habitry_source/Templates/05-the-habit.md

 **Why Do I Want To Do This Habit?**

+[Provide one-two sentences on why doing this habit is important.]

 Getting a really good picture of what you’re eating now, day to day, is going to be a great starting place for what we do.
 The most important step in change is to create awareness.

 So we start with tracking protein!
 As crazy as it sounds, at this point, we don’t even care that you change how much protein, or carbs, or fats you eat.

 **How Can I Make This Habit Easy?**

+[Explain to the client why making the habit as easy as possible is important and how they can personalize it their individual level of confidence]

 One of the most important things for you to succeed in [Insert Name of Habitry Coaching Group.
 E.g., “Rockstar Fat Loss Coaching Group”] is custom tailoring each habit to you.